flutter/website/gestures.md

 # Introduction

+This document explains how to listen for, and respond to, touch, taps, and gestures in Flutter.
+Collectively, touch, taps, and gestures are considered part of the _gesture system_.

 The gesture system in Flutter has two separate layers.
 The first layer has raw pointer events, which describe the location and movement of pointers (e.g., touches, mice, and styli) across the screen.
-The second layer has gestures, which describe semantic actions that consist of one or more pointer movements.
+The second layer has _gestures_, which describe semantic actions that consist of one or more pointer movements.

 # Pointers